ansible/ansible-navigator/README.md

 Note: the config file currently uses an underscore not dash

-Environment variables will be expanded atuomatically.
+Environment variables will be expanded automatically.

 ```
 [default]